 Collage of Audre Lorde.
 Source: Afropunk.com

 Audre Lorde was an American poet, writer, feminist, womanist, and civil rights activist who has paved the way for a lot of influential artists today.
-Her poetry fueled by injustice – her prose’ deeply personal.
+Her poetry fuelled by injustice – her prose’ deeply personal.
 In the 1960’s Lorde’s work was regularly published in the US which drew in many of her dedicated followers.
 Like an intricate oil painting, Lorde had many layers.
 To quote Critic Carmen Birkle, “Her multicultural self is thus reflected in a multicultural text, in multi-genres, in which the individual cultures are no longer separate and autonomous entities but melt into a larger whole without losing their individual importance.”

 Lorde was uncategorisable, she wanted to be seen and judged by her character, not stereotyped or pigeonholed.
 She described herself as a “lesbian, mother, warrior, poet” and would rely on her work to get this message across.
-“Her experiences with teaching and pedagogy—as well as her place as a Black, queer woman in white academia—went on to inform her life and work.”
+“Her experiences with teaching and pedagogy—as well as her place as a black, queer woman in white academia—went on to inform her life and work.”
 In her book entitled The Master’s Tools Will Not Dismantle the Master’s House, Lorde talks about intersectionality in race, class and gender, as it has been documented that it was a duty of her’s to speak the truth.
 “I see it and to share not just my triumphs, not just the things that felt good, but the pain, the intense, often unmitigated pain.”

 Lorde was an open book and shared her personal struggles with the world.
 She broke down barriers and encouraged communication through her platforms such as Kitchen Table: Women of Color Press and Support of Sisters in South Africa.
 By allowing herself to be vulnerable, she encouraged others to grow and form communities and groups which offered support, stability and encouragement.